Planning a UK adventure and researching the best places to visit in Scotland?

 Loch Lomond is a lake in southern Scotland and forms part of the Loch Lomond and The Trossachs National Park, one of the two National parks in Scotland alongside Cairngorms National Park.
 Loch Lomond and The Trossachs National Park is an expanse of mountains, water and countryside, good for walking, climbing, cycling and sailing adventures when in Scotland.
 Let this be your chance to get hands-on with water activity, even if it’s just a day cruise!

-Be sure to check out The Duke’s Pass Scenic Drive, the views from atop of Conic Hill over Loch Lomond and consider camping out on the lakefront itself in one of the many campsites and holiday grounds!
+Be sure to check out The Duke’s Pass Scenic Drive, the views from atop of Conic Hill over Loch Lomond (see below) and consider camping out on the lakefront itself in one of the many campsites and holiday grounds!

 Dundee is an hour and a half’s drive north-east of Edinburgh and Glasgow and is home to the V&A Dundee, Scotland’s first design museum.
 Dundee has recently been named as one of Lonely Planet’s ‘Best in Europe 2018’ destinations and it’s easy to see why with its culturally rich offerings, historic waterfront, eclectic music and creative offerings.
 Dundee is a waterfront location beside the River Tay and makes for a great stop on your Scotland adventure!